Cineplex Odeon Corporation: Acquisition by Cineplex Corporation

-Cineplex Corporation began operating in 1979.
-On April 19, 1979, Nathan "Nat" Taylor, inventor of the multiscreen theater, and Garth Drabinsky opened the first Cineplex location, an 18-screen complex in the basement of the Toronto Eaton Centre.
-At the time, the theatre earned a place in the Guinness Book of World Records as the world's largest cinema.
+The first Cineplex location, an 18-screen complex in the basement of the Toronto Eaton Centre, earned a place in the Guinness Book of World Records as the world's largest cinema at the time of its opening.
 In July 1982 they opened their first theater in the United States, with a 14-screen multiplex in the newly built Beverly Center in Los Angeles, the largest in the US at the time.
 Also in 1982, the company listed on the Toronto Stock Exchange.